Starting Over Financially After Bankruptcy, Divorce, or Unemployment

 Don't Take Social Security Early

-Social Security provides inflation-adjusted life-long income.
+Social Security provides inflation-adjusted lifelong income.
 If you wait until you are 70 to begin your benefits you'll get far more income than if you collect earlier.
 This is why finding work you love is so important.
 When starting over at 55, you need to plan on waiting until 70 to begin your benefits.
 If you are married or were married for at least ten years, you may be able to collect on an ex-spouse's benefit record.
-Be sure to look into all your options before you start benefits.
+The bottom line: Be sure to look into all your options before you start benefits.